 For example, if the value of the items that you stole is $500 and it is your first offense, the criminal defense lawyer may be able to come up with a plea bargain that can get it down to the penalties if the items were under $500.
 They can also work to reduce the amount of jail time or fines that you have to pay for the offense, regardless of how much value the stolen items have.

 In some cases, you may also need to work with a criminal defense lawyer to prove that you had no knowledge that the items were stolen in the first place.
 Many courts are quick to judge against someone who is in possession of stolen things, even if that person had no idea the items were stolen, and a criminal defense attorney in Louisiana can really help you out in these cases.

-If you are being charged with illegal possession of stolen things and are looking for a criminal defense attorney in Louisiana, make sure to contact us at the Bart Bernard Personal Injury Law Firm.
+If you are being charged with illegal possession of stolen things and are looking for a criminal defense attorney in Louisiana, make sure to contact us at the Stephen Babcock Personal Injury Law Firm.
 Our team will be able to discuss your case with you and help you come up with the strategy that works best for your situation.
 Contact us today to get started.